Anne de Carbuccia

-Anne de Carbuccia is an environmental artist, photographer, film director and world traveler.
-She is from Corsica, France.
+Anne de Carbuccia is a French-American environmental artist, photographer, film director and world traveler.
+In 2016, she founded the One Planet One Future foundation to raise awareness on the climate crisis.

-Biography
+Early life and education

+Anne de Carbuccia was born July 26, 1968 in Cooperstown, New York.
+She is originally from Corsica, France.

-Anne de Carbuccia was a student of anthropology and art history at Columbia University.
-During her studies she developed her interest in the concept of human beings as a new geological force: Anthropocene.
+Anne de Carbuccia was a student of Anthropology and Art History at Columbia University.
+Throughout her studies she developed an interest in the concept of human beings as a new geological force: the Anthropocene.

-Since then she has been traveling the world to develop her work that documents the relationship between mankind and the environment.
-The focus of her work is to move past the human-centered era of today.
-Her artwork explores how, using intelligence and technology, our species can become a positive force for our planet.

-She lives and works between Milano and New York City.

-Anne de Carbuccia on location in Antarctica.

-Major work

-One Planet One Future is Anne de Carbuccia's ongoing artistic project that documents human caused threats to the environment.

-On her numerous expeditions, Anne de Carbuccia travels to powerfully document fast disappearing environments, animal species and cultures.

-Her work is both a reminder of the urgency to change individual behaviors and a plea to re-imagine the future.

-Her exhibition at the Museum of Oceanography in Montecarlo- WATER AT DUSK- in January 2016 was a precursor to a larger art event that opened on September of the same year at the Westbeth Art Gallery in New York.

-One Planet One Future is a series of photographs and videos documenting Anne de Carbuccia's on-site installation: the "TimeShrines".
+Climate crisis photography and art

+De Carbuccia has been traveling the world, developing her artistic project to raise awareness of the climate crisis.
+On her expeditions, she documents the environmental degradation she encounters in the forms of changing habitats, disappearing animal species and cultures.

+In 2013, she began a series of photographs, which inspired the creation of the TimeShrines: installations staged in symbolically significant environments incorporating organic elements and found objects.
+Each TimeShrine also features an hourglass and a skull as symbols of the transient nature of human existence and the resilience of the earth.

 She draws inspiration from 16th- and 17th-century vanitas art and meticulously creates time shrines reminiscent of still-life paintings of that period, which generally featured a skull and an hourglass.
 “These are symbols of time, not death, and I build shrines to time.
 They are static installations in a natural lively environment,” she explains, pointing to the transient nature of human existence and the resilience of the earth."